vladi315/Dex-Net-with-user-input/README.md

-This repo is a fork of the Berkeley dex-net GQ-CNN repo of berkeley.
+This repo is a fork of the Berkeley AUTOLAB's dex-net GQ-CNN.
 For their documentation and code see:
 <https://berkeleyautomation.github.io/dex-net/>
 <https://berkeleyautomation.github.io/gqcnn/>
 <https://github.com/BerkeleyAutomation/gqcnn>